carveragents/compound-engg-ai/README.md

 ## Core Philosophy

 ### 🤖 Intelligent Context Priming
-Automatically load AI models with precisely the right information from your codebase and documentation, eliminating manual context management.
+Automatically provide AI models with precisely the right information from your codebase and documentation, eliminating manual context management.

 ### 🎯 Learning-Driven Sessions
 Structure all development work into trackable sessions with clear goals and automatic progress documentation.
 Each session runs in its own Git branch - the system handles this automatically.